The Shakespeare Line

 Ticket machine improvements

 Ticket vending machines on the Shakespeare Line have been reprogrammed.
-You can now buy tickets from any station to any destination and buy tickets for future dates.
+You can now buy tickets from any station to any destination and buy tickets for future dates from the machines.
 French and German language options have also been added, in response to a suggestion by the SLPG.

 Healthy growth in passenger numbers